ZeroNerodaHero/USACO_Platinum_Contest/2020_02Feb/README.md

 2. r > i, the complexity is not changed, but rightmost point of new subset is r.
 3. the complexity and rightmost point of this newly created subset is the same as old subset.

-If we use array for DP state, the time complexity will be (N<sup>2</sup>K).
+If we use array for DP state, the time complexity will be (N<sup>2</sup>K), which could not get full credit.
 As segment tree can support range query, single point update, and range update with lazy propagation, we store the DP state into segment tree.
 As there are only N (not 2N) rightmost point, the segment tree range is [0,N].
+I use one array with 2N length to map any l or r value to be within [0,N].

 For polynomial expansion, we can do it on the fly instead of using pre-computed combination table.
 Thus no mulitiplication is needed.